 Many of our clients come to us concerned about planning hurdles.
 Barn conversions involve unique challenges: structural complexity, heritage restrictions, rural planning policy.
 David understands how to work within these constraints to unlock your building’s full potential whether this be:

 Barn conversions involve unique challenges: structural complexity, heritage restrictions, rural planning policy.
-David understands how to work within these constraints to unlock your building’s full potential whether this be:
+David unlocks the full potential including:

 We prioritise low-energy, sustainable solutions in all projects: